 McDonald notched her 50th career goal in the Courage’s last meeting with Kansas City, an integral part of the commanding 4-0 win and the completion of a front-three trifecta alongside Lynn Williams and Amy Rodriguez, who also added individual goals.
 In 990 minutes played this season, McDonald has recorded three goals, two assists, nineteen key passes, and eight successful crosses, her statistics painting a clear picture of her value in the attacking third.
 The Phoenix native will look to lead the Courage to a vital three points against Kansas City this weekend, and perhaps add to her season goal tally in the process.

 An instantaneous difference-maker from the time she first sported a Kansas City jersey, Hamilton added her first goal with her new club in a win over Racing Louisville FC.
 In that same performance, the forward took four shots, leading the offense in chances created.
 This season, Hamilton has tallied 24 total shots, sixteen of which were on target, and has converted two goals.
 The offensive pairing of Hamilton and teammate Hailie Mace has proven a challenge for defenses across the league, and the Courage backline is no exception in this weekend’s tilt as Kansas City looks to add their third win of the season.

 Last Time Out

-Up Next: The North Carolina Courage will return to Sahlen’s Stadium at WakeMed Soccer Park to take on the Orlando Pride next Saturday, July 31 at 7 p.m.
+Up Next: The North Carolina Courage will return to Sahlen’s Stadium at WakeMed Soccer Park to take on the Portland Thorns in a top-of-the-table clash on Sunday, September 12 at 3 p.m.
 ET.
 Tickets are available here.